Quick Search

 Violet Snail, Marine, Pelagic, feeds mainly on colonial cnidarians (Physalia, Velella, Porpita).
 Strong and widely spaced growth ridges

-Commonly washed ashore on west coast beaches
+Commonly washed ashore on ocean beaches

 ACFM